darasus/ai-blog/content/python-an-overview.md

   variety of users to take advantage of the language.
 Programmers cite its usefulness in a variety of industries and applications as well as its ease of use.
+intro: In this digital age, data is everywhere.
+Whether you’re using the internet to browse websites, stream videos on YouTube or Instagram, upload images to Facebook, or store your favorite songs on Spotify, you’re almost guaranteed to come across data at some point.
+With so much information floating around online these days, it’s no surprise that programming languages have become so essential in the tech industry.
+Computer programmers use various programming languages to create software and other programs that help users accomplish specific tasks or meet objectives within a particular scope of work.
+There are many different types of programming languages available today, but one of the most popular among developers is Python.
+In this article, we will explore what makes Python unique and discuss why it’s such a popular choice for programmers today.
 ---

 ## What is Python?